 Remember: Benefits are subject to pre-authorisation by PPN, so please do get pre-authorisation first!
 If pre-authorisation isn’t obtained, no benefits can be granted.

-For further information or assistance, call the Medihelp Call Centre on 086 010 3529.
+For further information or assistance, phone the PPN call centre on 086 010 3529.
 Be sure to have your membership number and patient details on hand.

 - Visit an optometrist regularly for a comprehensive eye examination

 - Get overall physical check-ups regularly to check for chronic diseases which contribute to vision impairment, like diabetes and hypertension (high blood pressure)

 - When outdoors, wear sunglasses with UV protection to protect your eyes against the harmful effects of the sun